-Under the Fair Work Act, how much annual leave is an employee entitled to?
+Under the Fair Work Act, how much annual leave is a full-time, part-time and shift worker entitled to?
+[Approximate word count: 40 words]

-Assessor Instructions: The student must identify under the Fair Work Act how much annual leave an employee is entitled to.
+Assessor Instructions: The candidate must identify under the Fair Work Act how much annual leave an employee is entitled to.